nextflow-io/training/docs/basic_training/tower.pt.md

 ---
 title: Nextflow Tower
-description: Get started with Nextflow Tower
+description: Comece a usar o Nextflow Tower
 ---

-# Get started with Nextflow Tower
+# Comece a usar o Nextflow Tower

-## Basic concepts
+## Conceitos Básicos

 Nextflow Tower is the centralized command post for data management and pipelines.
 It brings monitoring, logging and observability to distributed workflows and simplifies the deployment of pipelines on any cloud, cluster or laptop.